 There is an interesting statue trail around the city.
 A map is available from the Tourism Office on the seafront walk.

 Cruise ships visit the port in Puerto del Rosario regularly during the Autumn, Winter and Spring season.

 There is a beach – Playa de Los Pozos, which is popular with locals, which was awarded Blue Flag status in 2019.
 About a 25 minute walk to the south there is another beach, called Playa Blanca which is popular with surfing beginners., and also has Blue Flag staus.
 The main shopping streets are Calle Leon y Castillo, Calle Virgen de la Pena and Calle Juan de Bethancourt, where you will find an interesting mix of local shops.

 On the outskirts of Puerto del Rosario, off the FV-20 road to Antigua (about 12km from the centre) there is a Lidl supermarket, the only one on the island.
 On the opposite side of the road is the Risco Prieto industrial estate where there are many warehouse type shops selling a range of goods.
 Most notable are Electron, Ideal Bricolaje and Don Bruco.

-The Carnival events are being held over the period 16 Feb – 6 March 2017.
-The main carnival parade is on Saturday 4 March at 5.30.
+The Carnival events are held during Feb/Mar.
+The main carnival parade is on the Saturday following Shrove Tuesday (Martes de Carnaval) at 5.30.
 It’s the biggest on the island, and takes about 3 hours to pass by.
 It’s a loud, colourful and fun occasion.
-The theme for Carnival is Los Cuentos (Fairy Tales).
+There is a different theme for the Carnival every year.